Already have labs? Get a free clinical review Upload now

 Why this question matters for men’s health

 When men ask, “should I lose weight before building muscle,” they are usually trying to solve two problems at once: reduce fat and look, feel, and perform better.
-The catch is that aggressive dieting can reduce appetite control and can cost you muscle, which works against strength, metabolism, and long-term function.[1]
+The catch is that aggressive dieting can cost you muscle and training performance, which works against strength, metabolism, and long-term function.[1]

 Basal metabolic rate is the calories your body burns at rest to keep you alive.
 Less muscle can mean a lower basal metabolic rate, which makes future fat loss harder and can contribute to weakness over time.
 For men in midlife, that tradeoff matters because strength and mobility are protective as you age.